 With each dish a person chooses to bring, you get a small glimpse into their personality.
 It could be a family heirloom recipe passed on for generations, or maybe someone just swears by the Kroger-brand buffalo chicken dip and they really want you to love it, too!

 Next time you want to bring together a group of people, whether it’s a holiday feast or a TV watch party, consider hosting a potluck.
 It will leave your belly full (and your wallet too!)
 You’ve got no excuse to keep putting off that get-together you’ve been meaning to throw.
-Get your guest list together, and use our potluck planning tool to make organizing easier!
+Get your guest list together, and use Potluck to make organizing easier!